+Once complete, your dentist in Baltimore, MD secures the bridge structure by bonding it to the mouth.
 Spaces in the mouth from missing teeth can cause multiple teeth to shift, lead to occlusion (biting) and/or jaw problems and spur periodontal disease.

-There are various options for replacing missing teeth, all of which can safeguard the integrity of existing teeth and help maintain a healthy, vibrant smile.
-These options include dental bridges, dental implants and partial dentures.
+There are various options for tooth replacement.
+All of which can safeguard the integrity of existing teeth and help maintain a healthy, vibrant smile.
+These options include dental bridges, affordable dental implants, and partial dentures.

 Types Of Dental Bridges